Information for Ukrainian refugees

 Newsletter

 Are you a Ukrainian refugee and do you want to be kept up to date with the latest news on reception in our city, local and national arrangements?
-You can subscribe to this newsletter.
+Then subscribe to our newsletter by emailing vluchtelingen@amersfoort.nl with 'aanmelding nieuwsbrief' in the subject line.